Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

     pip install numpy scipy sklearn h5py pandas mofapy mofapy2 pip install tensorflow tensorflow_probability torch

-No longer needed (looks like Bioconductor package rhdf5client no longer needs this):

-    #pip install h5pyd

-No longer needed (as of Oct.
-2021):

-    #pip install nbconvert

-No longer needed (as of Nov.
-2020):

-    #pip install matplotlib phate

 Notes:
 - `scipy` is needed by Bioconductor packages MOFA2 and also by the `sklearn` module (when `sklearn` is imported and `scipy` is not present,